 - Rack and Pinion

-Spur gears are the most common type used.
+This is a cylindrical shaped gear in which the teeth are parallel to the axis.
+It has the largest applications and, also, it is the easiest to manufacture.
 Tooth contact is primarily rolling, with sliding occurring during engagement and disengagement.
 Some noise is normal, but it may become objectionable at high speeds.

 This types of Gears are used in series for large gear reductions.
 The teeth on spur gears are straight and are mounted in parallel on different shafts.
 Spur gears are used in washing machines, screwdrivers, windup alarm clocks, and other devices.
 These are particularly loud, due to the gear tooth engaging and colliding.
 Each impact makes loud noises and causes vibration, which is why spur gears are not used in machinery like cars.
 A normal gear ratio range is 1:1 to 6:1.

 Applications of Spur Gear In mechanical systems where we’ll require simple design, more efficient power transfer, and low speed applications where noise does not matter, we should go for spur gears.
 Spur gears have a wide range of applications.
 They are used in:

 - Fuel pumps